hanxiaomax/CarND-Advanced-Lane-Lines/writeup_template.md

 ![findline_undistort_test3.jpg](output_images/findline_undistort_test3.jpg.jpg)

 then we use **slide window** to find the lane pixels:
-1. define 10 windows , the window's height is the height of image divide num of windows
+1. define 10 windows, the window's height is the height of image divide num of windows
 2. loop through those windows
     - Identify window boundaries in x and y (and right and left)
-    - Identify the nonzero pixels in image and their index
+    - Identify the nonzero pixels in the image and their index
     - Identify the nonzero pixels in x and y within the window and append its index to each line
-    -  If we found > minpix pixels, recenter next window,the new center is the mean of pixels's co
+    -  If we found > minpix pixels, recenter next window, the new center is the mean of pixels' co
 3. Extract left and right line pixel positions

 ![find_lane_pixels](output_images/find_lane_pixels.jpg)